-23. SEVERANCE PAY
+24 SEVERANCE PAY

-- 23.1.
-All employees who are dismissed due to operational requirements and whom are entitled to severance pay will be paid Severance Pay of 1.5 weeks basic pay per year of continuous service, subject to permanent employees with more than 6 (six) months' continuous service whom will be paid Severance Pay of 1.4 weeks basic pay per year of continuous service with a pro-rata severance payment for any part years' service. - 23.2.
-During a retrenchment process in a company a union recognised as a collective bargaining agent may enter into ad hoc negotiations with the respective employer at plant level to improve the severance payments of its members.
+- 24.1 All employees who are dismissed due to operational requirements and whom are entitled to severance pay will be paid Severance Pay of 1.5 weeks basic pay per year of continuous service, subject to permanent employees with more than 6 (six) months' continuous service whom will be paid Severance Pay of 1.4 weeks basic pay per year of continuous service with a pro-rata severance payment for any part years' service. - 24.2 During a retrenchment process in a company a union recognised as a collective bargaining agent may enter into ad hoc negotiations with the respective employer at plant level to improve the severance payments of its members.

-24. EXPENSES OF THE COUNCIL
+25 EXPENSES OF THE COUNCIL

-- 24.1.
-The expenses of the Council shall be met in the following manner- - 24.1.1.
-An amount equivalent to R30 per month shall be deducted by an employer from the wage of every employee in employment within the bargaining unit.
-To this amount so deducted the employer shall add R60 per month for each employee and pay the total amount, not later than the twentieth day of each month, following that to which it relates, into the General fund bank account. - 24.1.2.
-An owner-driver shall contribute R15 per month in respect of himself/herself as driver and/or owner. - 24.1.3.
-An employer shall, when remitting the amounts payable in terms of clause 25.1, also submit to the Secretary of the Council at the same address, by not later than the twentieth day of the following month, a monthly return with the particulars in the form specified by the Council for this purpose (including each employee's full names surname, date of birth and identification number).
+- 25.1 The expenses of the Council shall be met in the following manner- - 25.1.1 An amount equivalent to R30 per month shall be deducted by an employer from the wage of every employee in employment within the bargaining unit.
+To this amount so deducted the employer shall add R60 per month for each employee and pay the total amount,

-25. EXEMPTIONS BY THE COUNCIL
+- not later than the twentieth day of each month, following that to which it relates, into the General fund bank account. - 25.1.2 An owner-driver shall contribute R15 per month in respect of himself/herself as driver and/or owner. - 25.1.3 An employer shall, when remitting the amounts payable in terms of clause 25.1, also submit to the Secretary of the Council at the same address, by not later than the twentieth day of the following month, a monthly return with the particulars in the form specified by the Council for this purpose (including each employee's full names surname, date of birth and identification number).

-25.1.
-Applications by both parties and non-parties for exemption from any of the provisions of this Agreement shall comply with the following requirementsst Bl
+26 EXEMPTIONS BY THE COUNCIL

-- 25.1.1.
-The applicant must negotiate with the respective unions (or employees in the absence of a recognised union) in an attempt to reach consensus regarding the application. - 25.1.2.
-If consensus is reached, an agreement signed by the Employer and Union or affected Employee/s (in the absence of a recognised Union) must be attached in support of the application. - 25.1.3.
-If no agreement is reached, the Union or affected Employee/s (in the absence of a recognised union) must be given the opportunity to sign the application indicating its/their lack of agreement whereafter the applicant shall be entitled to forward the application to the Council's exemption committee at the following address for consideration: - 25.1.3.1.
-Motor Ferry Industry Bargaining Council, Regus Business Centre, 2nd Floor, West Tower, Nelson Mandela Square, 2146, Tel (011) 881 5600, e-mail jgyoung493@gmail.com. - 25.2.
-The application shall be considered by the relevant body at its regular meeting and will make a decision in writing, giving written reasons therefore.
-The application for exemption must be decided upon within a period of 30 days of receipt thereof. - 25.3.
-If any party, including the applicant, the union or an Employers Association which is party to the Council is dissatisfied with the decision, then that party may appeal to the Independent Appeal Board. - 25.4.
-The Applicant must notify the Council in writing of its intention to appeal within 14 days of its application for exemption having been refused.
-The Applicant must then lodge its appeal within 10 days of his Notice of Intention to Appeal.
-A party that wishes to oppose the appeal must file its opposition with the Council within 10 days of being notified of the appeal.
-The Council must then, within a period of 10 days, constitute the independent appeal body, which body must decide the appeal within a period of 10 days. - 25.5.
-In considering the application, the Exemption Body and the Independent Appeal Body shall take into consideration all relevant factors, which may include, but shall not be limited to, the following criteria:
+- 26.1 Applications for exemption from any of the provisions of this Agreement shall comply with the following requirements- - 26.1.1 The applicant must negotiate with the respective unions (or employees in the absence of a recognised union) in an attempt to reach consensus regarding the application. - 26.1.2 If consensus is reached, an agreement signed by the Employer and Union or affected Employee/s (in the absence of a recognised Union) must be attached in support of the application. - 26.1.3 If no agreement is reached, the Union or affected Employee/s (in the absence of a recognised union) must be given the opportunity to sign the application indicating its/their lack of agreement whereafter the applicant shall be entitled to forward the application to the Council's exemption committee at the following address for consideration: - 26.1.3.1 Motor Ferry Industry Bargaining Council, Regus Business Centre, 2nd Floor, West Tower, Nelson Mandela Square, 2146, Tel (011) 881 5600, e-mail jgyoung493@gmail.com - 26.2 The application shall be considered by the relevant body at its regular meeting and will make a decision in writing, giving written reasons therefore.
+The application for exemption must be decided upon within a period of 30 days of receipt thereof.